ILLINOIS TECH

 Get Involved

-Positions available on team: Propulsion, Controls, and Modeling (PCM) member, System Design Integration (SDI) team member, Communications team member, and Equity in Mobility (EiM) team member, Connected Autonomous Vehicle (CAVs) team member
+Positions available on team: Propulsion, Controls, and Modeling (PCM) member, System Design Integration (SDI) team member, and Mobility Challenge (MC) team member, Connected Autonomous Vehicle (CAVs) team member, Communications (Comms) Team Member

 Times & dates for team meetings: Friday from 12:45 PM to 1:45 PM